caseyg/awesome/TOPICS.md

 *   [nanobrowser/nanobrowser](https://github.com/nanobrowser/nanobrowser) - Open-Source Chrome extension for AI-powered web automation.
 Run multi-agent workflows using your own LLM API key.
 Alternative to OpenAI Operator.

 *   [steel-dev/steel-browser](https://github.com/steel-dev/steel-browser) - 🔥 Open Source Browser API for AI Agents & Apps.
 Steel Browser is a batteries-included browser instance that lets you automate the web without worrying about infrastructure.

-## artificial-intelligence

-*   [yousefebrahimi0/list-ai-extensions-chrome-addons-firefox](https://github.com/yousefebrahimi0/list-ai-extensions-chrome-addons-firefox) - Complete list of AI-powered Extensions for Google Chrome & Addons for Firefox

-*   [All-Hands-AI/OpenHands](https://github.com/All-Hands-AI/OpenHands) - 🙌 OpenHands: Code Less, Make More

-*   [marimo-team/marimo](https://github.com/marimo-team/marimo) - A reactive notebook for Python — run reproducible experiments, query with SQL, execute as a script, deploy as an app, and version with git.
-All in a modern, AI-native editor.

-*   [vercel/ai](https://github.com/vercel/ai) - The AI Toolkit for TypeScript.
-From the creators of Next.js, the AI SDK is a free open-source library for building AI-powered applications and agents

-*   [camel-ai/owl](https://github.com/camel-ai/owl) - 🦉 OWL: Optimized Workforce Learning for General Multi-Agent Assistance in Real-World Task Automation

-*   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix is a powerful tool that packs your entire repository into a single, AI-friendly file.
-Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.

-*   [ItzCrazyKns/Perplexica](https://github.com/ItzCrazyKns/Perplexica) - Perplexica is an AI-powered search engine.
-It is an Open source alternative to Perplexity AI

-*   [LangbaseInc/BaseAI](https://github.com/LangbaseInc/BaseAI) - BaseAI — The Web AI Framework.
-The easiest way to build serverless autonomous AI agents with memory.
-Start building local-first, agentic pipes, tools, and memory.
-Deploy serverless with one command.

-*   [different-ai/embedbase](https://github.com/different-ai/embedbase) - A dead-simple API to build LLM-powered apps

-*   [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
-Our mission is to provide the tools, so that you can focus on what matters.

 ## chrome-extension